-The provisions in this section concern the introduction of new policies or procedures related to the use of the Peppol Network that shall be added to the Internal Regulations on the Use of the Peppol Network or to the Operational Procedures.
+The provisions in this section concern the introduction of new policies related to the use of the Peppol Network that shall be added to the Internal Regulations on the Use of the Peppol Network.

-A proposal to introduce a new policy or procedure must be submitted through an RFC, even when it is initiated by the Managing Committee by issuing a mandate for a work group or task force to be formed with that purpose.
-The provisions about raising, processing, and deciding on an RFC shall apply, as stated in section 2.3.2.
+A proposal to introduce a new policy must be submitted through an RFC, even when it is initiated by the Managing Committee by issuing a mandate for a work group or task force to be formed with that purpose.
+The provisions about raising, processing, and deciding on an RFC shall apply, as stated in section 2.4.

-A proposal to introduce a new policy or procedure in the Peppol Governance Framework must be based on a positive assessment of the following elements:
+A proposal to introduce a new policy in the Peppol Governance Framework must be based on a positive assessment of the following elements:

 Outline of purpose and main benefits,

-Impact on operations for OpenPeppol to support and maintain the implementation of the policy or procedure,
+Impact on operations for OpenPeppol to support and maintain the implementation of the policy,

 Impact on operations for members and other parties that are affected by the introduction and implementation of the policy or procedure.

-The OpenPeppol Managing Committee shall decide on the introduction of a new policy or procedure upon recommendation of the APP CMB, after careful consideration of each proposal.
+The OpenPeppol Managing Committee shall decide on the introduction of a new policy upon recommendation of the APP CMB, after careful consideration of each proposal.

 After Managing Committee acceptance, the new policy or procedure shall be developed and approved by the APP CMB after being reviewed by members.

-The final decision to put into effect the new policy or procedure shall be taken by the OpenPeppol Managing Committee.
+The final decision to put into effect the new policy shall be taken by the OpenPeppol Managing Committee.

-A new policy or procedure may be developed through in-kind contributions of members or own resources provided by OpenPeppol or a combination of the two.
-Under any circumstances, the availability of sufficient resources to develop a new policy or procedure, together with any tools that may be necessary to implement such policies or procedures, must be secured before a decision to proceed is taken.
+A new policy may be developed through in-kind contributions of members or own resources provided by OpenPeppol or a combination of the two.
+Under all circumstances, the availability of sufficient resources to develop a new policy, together with any tools that may be necessary to implement such policies must be secured before a decision to proceed is taken.

-Releasing a New Version of an Existing Policy or Procedure
+Releasing a New Version of an Existing Policy

-A new release of a policy or procedure in the Peppol Governance Framework must be constructed by applying approved RFCs to the current version, and be classified as follows:
+A new release of a policy in the Peppol Governance Framework must be constructed by applying approved RFCs to the current version, and be classified as follows:

 A major release, which contains new or removes existing rules or obligations, or substantially alters existing provisions.

-A minor release, which only elaborates on a rule, without altering the substance and principles of the policy or procedure.
+A minor release, which only elaborates on a rule, without altering the substance and principles of the policy.

 An amendment, which must be limited to error correction and clarifications of ambiguous language.

-A major new release must be reviewed by members and the results of such review must be considered by the APP CMB in the production of the final version.
-All comments shall be processed, and responses will be provided.
+A major new release must be reviewed by members and the results of such a review must be considered by the APP CMB in the production of the final version.
+All comments shall be considered, and responses will be provided.

-A decision to publish a new release of a policy or procedure that is part of the Peppol Governance Framework, resulting in a new version of Internal Regulations or Operational Procedures, is taken by the Managing Committee after recommendation of the APP CMB, after conclusion of any escalations to the Coordinating Committee and/or the Managing Committee, if appropriate.
-Such escalations will follow the process foreseen for deciding on an RFC.
+A decision to publish a new release of a policy that is part of the Peppol Governance Framework, resulting in a new version of Internal Regulations, is taken by the Managing Committee after recommendation of the APP CMB.

-Publication of a new release of Internal Regulations or Operational Procedures is made by the Operating Office, following standard notification procedures and publication tools, as described in the OpenPeppol Operational Procedures.
+Publication of a new release of Internal Regulations is made by the Operating Office, following standard notification procedures and publication tools, as described in the OpenPeppol Operational Procedures.

-Migration to a new release of a policy or procedure
+Migration to a New Release of a Policy

-Every new release of a policy or procedure that is part of the Peppol Governance Framework must be supported by a migration plan, which in itself must respect the phase-in requirements of the changes contained in the release.
+Every new release of a policy that is part of the Peppol Governance Framework must be supported by a migration plan, which must respect the phase-in requirements of the changes contained in the release.

 A migration plan must contain the following steps: